IN THIS ARTICLE

 Self-Care at Home

 Bedbug bites usually do not require any treatment.
-If you develop itching of the skin around the site of the bite, you can use an over-the-counter antihistamine pill or cream such as diphenhydramine (Benadryl).
+If someone develops itching of the skin around the site of the bite, he or she can use an over-the-counter antihistamine pill or cream such as diphenhydramine (Benadryl).
 Some individuals may also experience relief from the itching by applying a hot washcloth directly to the affected area.
-Try to avoid scratching your skin, as this can cause skin breakdown and a subsequent secondary bacterial skin infection.
+Try to avoid scratching the skin, as this can cause skin breakdown and a subsequent secondary bacterial skin infection.

 Must Read Articles Related to Bedbugs